dan05011991/docs/frontend.md

 ## New tooling

 ### Gulp or Webpack
-- Gulp is a JS pre-processor which runs in node and executes various task.
+- Gulp is a JS pre-processor which runs in node and executes various tasks.
 You can do anything you would be able to do in node so the options are endless.
 - Webpack is used primarily for bundling but does have the ability to add plugins to match the capabilities of gulp.